adityabhalsod/GTU-MCA-Practical/README.md

 Hello
 Dear, all my friend

 Here, Gujarat Technical University (At.
-Ahmedabad) Master of Computer Application College Prectical and Prectical list(by Declare GTU)...
+Ahmedabad) Master of Computer Application College practical and practical list(by Declare GTU)...

 Year 1 :